open-edge-platform/datumaro/docs/source/docs/get-started/quick-start-guide/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 - Datumaro has the following installation options:

-  - ``pip install datumaro`` - for core library functionality
-  - ``pip install datumaro[default]`` - for normal CLI experience

-  In restricted installation environments, where some dependencies are not available, or if you need only the core library functionality, you can install Datumaro without extra plugins.

-  The CLI variant (``datumaro[default]``) requires Git to be installed and available to work with Datumaro projects and dataset versioning features.
-  You can find installation instructions for your platform `here <https://git-scm.com/downloads>`_.

   In some cases, installing just the core library may be not enough, because there can be limited options of installing graphical libraries